Fixed Assets: Definition, Types, Characteristics, and How to Acquire Them

 The following is a grouping of fixed assets based on whether they are depreciated or not, including:

-See also difference between manufacturing and production
+See also difference between republican and democracy

 a.
 Depreciated Plant Assets: depreciated assets such as buildings, equipment, machinery, inventory, roads, and so on.